GSA/digitalgov-pra/_pages/do-i-need-clearance/index.md

 - Businesses and associations
 - State, tribal, and local governments

 If you’re only collecting information from federal employees or military personnel as part of their job, then you don’t need PRA clearance.
-If the information isn’t part of their work-related duties, you will need PRA clearance.
+If the information isn’t part of their job, you will need PRA clearance.

 #### Ten or more people or groups